qiyangduan/standard-models-1/telco/churn_prediction.md

 Losing customer means huge lost of monthly subscription income.
 Also operators have to spend more money to win back new customers.
 Therefore, a good churn management solution is very important to every telecom operator.

 ## Business Problem
-Different operators may define churn according to different criteria.
-For example one operator may treat those prepaid subscribeer who did not use the service for 3 months as already churned.
-Another
+There may be minor differences of defining a churner in different operators.
+For example one operator may treat those prepaid subscribers who did not use the service for 3 months as already churned.
+Another operator may define only those who canceled services as churned.
+You may simply choose a definition consistent to your organization.

-Reasons of churning:
+Those are the common reasons of churning:
+* Customer is unhappy about the previous service provider
 * Customer need a new handset.
-* Customer is unhappy about the previous service provider
 * Interested with competitor's promotion offer
 * Contract expired